greysongundrum/stelligent-u/04-vpcs/README.md

 _Can you still reach your EC2 instances?_

+You can reach the public one because we allowed my IP to reach it.
+We can not reach the private address because the NACL denies anything that is not my public IP.

 Add another ACL to your private subnet:

 - Only allow traffic from the public subnet.